BenjaminShinar/Books-Resources/c++ Weekly/Episodes.md

 the compiler always had to do the work of 'auto', it had to know what's returning from functions in order to do implicit casts and return type errors.

-_'auto'_ will never do implicit cats. it will deduce const-ness (for reference and pointers), but will never perform a conversion. if we don't have the _-Wconversion_ compiler turned on, we won't know that we might be doing something silly. it really can come into play when iterating over a map or set. the key are const, if we forget to specify that we might cause a constructor call each iteration to construct the pair, just because we forgot to write const somewhere.
+_'auto'_ will never do implicit cats. it will deduce const-ness (for reference and pointers), but will never perform a conversion. if we don't have the _'-Wconversion'_ compiler turned on, we won't know that we might be doing something silly. it really can come into play when iterating over a map or set. the key are const, if we forget to specify that we might cause a constructor call each iteration to construct the pair, just because we forgot to write const somewhere.
 _std::pair_ has an implicit conversion to change const-ness for the members.